Skip to main content

 The documentation provided before the auction is known as the “legal pack” and is prepared by the seller’s solicitor.
 The legal pack is not standardised and can contain different degrees of disclosure.
 Most should include the necessary land registry documents, local searches and any special conditions relevant to the lot in question.
 However, not all do, and in certain circumstances, the pack may contain minimal information or be uploaded very late in the day.
 Therefore, sellers must instruct solicitors to assemble a complete yet accessible legal pack.
 Buyers must instruct solicitors to scrutinise the legal pack as soon as possible, particularly given the deadlines and expedited timeframes.

-RIAA Barker Gillette acts for both buyers and sellers of auctioned property.
+RIAA Barker Gillette (UK) acts for both buyers and sellers of auctioned property.
 Our auction legal packs are always comprehensive, giving sellers the best opportunity to achieve a sale.
 Buyers benefit from tailored legal advice and careful examination of the legal pack, empowering them to make informed strategic decisions.

 Physical inspection